pi11e/HOTSVIZ/README.md

 Preparations:
 1. Install node.js including npm from here: https://nodejs.org/en/download/package-manager
-2. Verify by running npm -v in a command line of your choice - it should print the version string of npm.
+2. Verify by running 'npm -v' in a command line of your choice - it should print the version string of npm.
-3. Install mysql community server and MySQL workbench from here: https://dev.mysql.com/downloads/mysql/
-4. Clone or download this repository, then run npm install via commandline in the root directory of this repository.
+3. Clone or download this repository, then run 'npm install' via commandline in the root directory of this repository.
 This should evaluate the package.json file and install all listed dependencies.
-5. Verify by running npm run dev - this should at least indicate a webserver has started successfully, even if some files required for stats visualization may be incorrect or missing.
+4. Verify by running 'npm run dev'.
+This should at least indicate a webserver has started successfully, even if some files required for stats visualization may be incorrect or missing.

 Instructions:
 1. In your replay folder, run the included convertToJSON.bat file (copy it there first).
 It will call heroes-decode (from https://github.com/HeroesToolChest) to convert replay files into JSON.
 2. Next, point the data_path.cfg to the folder that contains your json replays (better not to do this directly in your live replay folder - perhaps copy them to a temp folder first, then point at that).
-3. Run the hotsdb.js script to populate a local mysql database with the replay data and generate a number of json files used to visualize this data.
+3. Run the hotsdb.js script to populate a local sqlite database with the replay data and generate a number of json files used to visualize this data.
-    !
-Make sure to edit the database credentials at the top of the script to fit your user setup as configured when installing your mysql server.
 4. Type npm run dev in the root directory of this repository again to launch a local webserver hosting index.html on localhost:1234 to bootstrap the visualization client (hosted on a simple HTML5 canvas via Chart.js).

 In short:
-To populate your own database, install a mysql server then configure and run hotsdb.js.
+To populate your own database, convert your .stormReplay files to JSON, then execute hotsdb.js twice - once in initialize mode, once in preload mode (see bottom of file).

 To build, make sure you have node.js and npm installed.